What is Gambling Certification?

 Audits of random number generators (RNGs) are carried out by contrasting the card distribution and the occurrence of certain events recorded in a machine’s logs with their respective theoretical probability.
-Similarly, this kind of test may be carried out on dice games such as craps and ball games like bingo in order to validate their fairness.
+Similarly, this kind of test may be carried out on dice games such as online craps and ball games like bingo in order to validate their fairness.

 Online Casino Sites

-The process for verifying online casino websites, meanwhile, is a bit different.
+The process for verifying online casino sites, meanwhile, is a bit different.
 Because of the complex nature of this process, we will spare you the long and gritty details of it.
 However, you may be more familiar with casino site certification under its other names, the casino license or the gaming license.

 Any given gaming license covers a wide range of a casino site’s operations, which is the main reason why it is so complex.
 From a general standpoint, though, they are meant to suppress any and all illegal activities, particularly that of money laundering; provide gaming that is both honest and open; and protect underage and vulnerable people from problem gambling.

 It is important to note that the different regulatory bodies will have different sets of requirements to meet before issuing a license.
 In order to do so, any given online casino operator must prove that they can provide: